notesofcliff/logsieve/README.md

 Saved filters capture all active search parameters including text queries, log levels, date ranges, regex patterns, and sort order.
 Apply any saved filter with one click to instantly reproduce complex filter combinations.
 All filter presets are stored locally in the browser.

+### Query Builder

+LogSieve includes a visual Query Builder that lets you create structured rules without memorizing syntax.
+A rule has three parts: Field, Operator and Value.
+Rules can be combined with logical operators (AND/OR).
+Use the Builder to restrict by standard fields (`level`, `ts`, `message`, `raw`) or any extracted field.
+Builder changes do not apply automatically — click **Apply** to run them.

+Features:
+- Type-aware operators (text, numeric, date, array)
+- Date pickers for date comparisons and a `between` operator that accepts start/end
+- Datalist suggestions populated from observed values for extracted fields

+### Advanced Text Query

+For power users who prefer text queries, LogSieve provides an Advanced Query area supporting compact syntax such as `field:value`, comparison operators (`>`, `<`, `>=`, `<=`, `!=`), and quoted strings.
+You can combine expressions with `AND` and `OR`.
+Advanced queries are validated on Apply and applied together with the Builder rules so you can mix visual and textual filters.

 ### Field Extraction

 LogSieve supports **named-group regex extraction** for structured data parsing.